Snarp/tyranoscript/readme.txt

 Ver2.30
 Support for customizing the save screen
 Add Fix layer
-Addition of [savesnap] [clearfix] tags, etc.
+Addition of [savesnap] [clearfix] tags, etc

 Ver2.20
 Added glyph tag.
-Other bug fixes, etc.
+Other bug fixes, etc

 Ver2.10
 Now available as a Windows application

 Ver2.01
-Music playback corrections such as FireFox
+Music playback corrections for FireFox, etc
 Add TG variable

 Ver2.00
 Enhanced app conversion.
-Such
+Etc

 Ver1.01
 Fixed a bug that the first instruction is skipped if the label is not specified at the time of [call]